xcherryio/apis/goapi/xdbapi/docs/AsyncStateConfig.md

 `func (o *AsyncStateConfig) HasSkipWaitUntil() bool`

 HasSkipWaitUntil returns a boolean if a field has been set.

+### GetWaitUntilApiTimeoutSeconds

+`func (o *AsyncStateConfig) GetWaitUntilApiTimeoutSeconds() int32`

+GetWaitUntilApiTimeoutSeconds returns the WaitUntilApiTimeoutSeconds field if non-nil, zero value otherwise.

+### GetWaitUntilApiTimeoutSecondsOk

+`func (o *AsyncStateConfig) GetWaitUntilApiTimeoutSecondsOk() (*int32, bool)`

+GetWaitUntilApiTimeoutSecondsOk returns a tuple with the WaitUntilApiTimeoutSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWaitUntilApiTimeoutSeconds

+`func (o *AsyncStateConfig) SetWaitUntilApiTimeoutSeconds(v int32)`

+SetWaitUntilApiTimeoutSeconds sets WaitUntilApiTimeoutSeconds field to given value.

+### HasWaitUntilApiTimeoutSeconds

+`func (o *AsyncStateConfig) HasWaitUntilApiTimeoutSeconds() bool`

+HasWaitUntilApiTimeoutSeconds returns a boolean if a field has been set.

+### GetExecuteApiTimeoutSeconds

+`func (o *AsyncStateConfig) GetExecuteApiTimeoutSeconds() int32`

+GetExecuteApiTimeoutSeconds returns the ExecuteApiTimeoutSeconds field if non-nil, zero value otherwise.

+### GetExecuteApiTimeoutSecondsOk

+`func (o *AsyncStateConfig) GetExecuteApiTimeoutSecondsOk() (*int32, bool)`

+GetExecuteApiTimeoutSecondsOk returns a tuple with the ExecuteApiTimeoutSeconds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExecuteApiTimeoutSeconds

+`func (o *AsyncStateConfig) SetExecuteApiTimeoutSeconds(v int32)`

+SetExecuteApiTimeoutSeconds sets ExecuteApiTimeoutSeconds field to given value.

+### HasExecuteApiTimeoutSeconds

+`func (o *AsyncStateConfig) HasExecuteApiTimeoutSeconds() bool`

+HasExecuteApiTimeoutSeconds returns a boolean if a field has been set.

+### GetWaitUntilApiRetryPolicy

+`func (o *AsyncStateConfig) GetWaitUntilApiRetryPolicy() RetryPolicy`

+GetWaitUntilApiRetryPolicy returns the WaitUntilApiRetryPolicy field if non-nil, zero value otherwise.

+### GetWaitUntilApiRetryPolicyOk

+`func (o *AsyncStateConfig) GetWaitUntilApiRetryPolicyOk() (*RetryPolicy, bool)`

+GetWaitUntilApiRetryPolicyOk returns a tuple with the WaitUntilApiRetryPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWaitUntilApiRetryPolicy

+`func (o *AsyncStateConfig) SetWaitUntilApiRetryPolicy(v RetryPolicy)`

+SetWaitUntilApiRetryPolicy sets WaitUntilApiRetryPolicy field to given value.

+### HasWaitUntilApiRetryPolicy

+`func (o *AsyncStateConfig) HasWaitUntilApiRetryPolicy() bool`

+HasWaitUntilApiRetryPolicy returns a boolean if a field has been set.

+### GetExecuteApiRetryPolicy

+`func (o *AsyncStateConfig) GetExecuteApiRetryPolicy() RetryPolicy`

+GetExecuteApiRetryPolicy returns the ExecuteApiRetryPolicy field if non-nil, zero value otherwise.

+### GetExecuteApiRetryPolicyOk

+`func (o *AsyncStateConfig) GetExecuteApiRetryPolicyOk() (*RetryPolicy, bool)`

+GetExecuteApiRetryPolicyOk returns a tuple with the ExecuteApiRetryPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetExecuteApiRetryPolicy

+`func (o *AsyncStateConfig) SetExecuteApiRetryPolicy(v RetryPolicy)`

+SetExecuteApiRetryPolicy sets ExecuteApiRetryPolicy field to given value.

+### HasExecuteApiRetryPolicy

+`func (o *AsyncStateConfig) HasExecuteApiRetryPolicy() bool`

+HasExecuteApiRetryPolicy returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)